henrymarinho90/astrowind/DEPLOYMENT.md

 The application is configured to:

+- Use Nixpacks for automatic build detection
+- Build with `npm run build` (Astro's built-in build process)
-- Run internally on port 3000
+- Serve static files with `npx serve` on port 3000
 - Use Traefik for SSL termination and routing
 - Include health checks for monitoring
-- Optimize static asset caching

 ## Deployment Steps

 ### 1. Update Domain Configuration

-Before deploying, update the domain in the configuration files:
+Before deploying, update the domain in the `coolify.yaml` file:

-**In `docker-compose.yml` and `coolify.yaml`:**

 ```yaml
 - 'traefik.http.routers.astrowind.rule=Host(`your-domain.com`)'